 LEGALIZATION AND AUTHENTICATION OF DOCUMENTS IN NIGERIA

 Legalization of a document in Nigeria connotes the certification of a document, which has already been authenticated.
 It is a process by which a foreign embassy in Nigeria certifies the genuineness of signature or stamps and/or seal made by the authorized officials of the Ministry of Foreign Affairs in Nigeria.
-Before a document can be legalized, the first step is the authentication of such document at the Consular Department of the Ministry of Foreign Affairs, Abuja.
+Before a document can be legalized, the first step is the authentication of such document at the Ministry of Foreign Affairs, Abuja.
 Because Nigeria is not a part member of the Hague Apostille Convention, which abolishes the requirement of legalization for Foreign Public Documents, apostille stamp is not issued in Nigeria.
 Therefore, the replacement of the apostille in Nigeria is the document authentication by the Ministry of Foreign Affairs, Abuja.

 STEPS TO AUTHENTICATE AND LEGALIZE A DOCUMENT IN NIGERIA

 - i) Get a Notary Public to notarize the document — if required to be used abroad otherwise you may skip this particular step.

 - ii) Take the document to the Ministry of Foreign Affairs headquarters in Abuja and complete the authentication forms at the Ministry.

 - iii) Make a payment of the prescribed fee and submit proof of payment.

 - iv) After the payment, the applicant may submit the document(s) required to be authenticated at the appropriate desk in the ministry.

 - v) Apply for the document to be legalized at the relevant embassy and make payment of the prescribed fees at the embassy.